Parallel-NetCDF/E3SM-IO/variables.md

       * 1 uses decomposition map 3, and
       * 1 uses decomposition map 4.

-* The decomposition map files for the above 3 cases from the production runs of E3SM are available upon request.
+* The decomposition map files from the E3SM production runs are available upon request.
   + `piodecomp21600tasks_F_case.nc` (266 MB) for F case produced from 21600
     processes.
   + `GMPAS-NYF_T62_oRRS18to6v3_9600p.nc` (303 MB) for G case produced from 9600